 Japan, which holds an upper house election on Sunday, in turn drew criticism for giving little detail on structural reforms billed as the 'third arrow' of Prime Minister Shinzo Abe's economic turnaround plan, G20 sources said.

 Finance Minister Taro Aso said Tokyo would strive to craft a credible fiscal plan by the time of the September G20 summit.
-Aso also said he would go ahead next April with a planned hike in sales taxes, key to stabilizing Japan's public debt which, at over 200 percent of GDP is the highest in the G20.
+Aso also said he would go ahead next April with a planned hike in sales taxes, key to stabilising Japan's public debt which, at over 200 percent of GDP, is the highest in the G20.

 (Reporting by Lidia Kelly, Maya Dyakina, Jan Strupczewski, Gernot Heller, Katya Golubkova, Tetsushi Kajimoto and Alessandra Prentice in Moscow, Anna Yukhananov in Washington.
 Writing by Douglas Busvine/Mike Peacock)

 - Share this

 DAVOS, Switzerland - Central banks have done their best to rescue the world economy by printing money and politicians must now act fast to enact structural reforms and pro-investment policies to boost growth, central bankers said on Saturday.